kquinsland/hidrate-spark-qi-charging/README.md

 > **Warning**
 > 🚨 ⚠️
 > This process will make _permanent_ changes to your bottle and will absolutely void your warranty.
 Proceed at your own risk.
-Read the full document to get an idea of the extent of necessary modifications before continuing!
+Read the full document to get an idea of the extent of necessary modifications and then decide if you want to continue.

 - [HidrateSpark PRO Qi charging retrofit](#hidratespark-pro-qi-charging-retrofit)
   - [Prep](#prep)